pengowray/ft8play/README.md

  - [D3 javascript library](https://d3js.org/) ([ISC](https://github.com/d3/d3/blob/main/LICENSE))
  - [HamGridSquare.js](https://gist.github.com/stephenhouser/4ad8c1878165fc7125cb547431a2bdaa) (MIT) by Paul Brewer KI6CQ
  - [AD1C's _Contest Country Files_](https://www.country-files.com/contest/) (MIT) — ft8play includes `CTY.CSV` <!-- (same format as Aether/KLog) -->to show the country of a callsign.
- - WSJT-X (GPLv3) — the original FT8 software by Joe Taylor K1JT and Steve Franke, K9AN.
+ - WSJT / WSJT-X (GPLv3) — the original FT8 software.
 Although not used directly in this project, I have referenced the Fortran source, as have the authors of MSHV and FT8_lib.
-WSJT-X is the most widely used FT8 software and the reference implementation of the FT8 protocol.
+WSJT-X is the most widely used FT8 software and is considered the reference implementation of the FT8 protocol.

- Thank you to the authors and contributors of these libraries and data sources, who have collectively made this project possible.
+Thank you to the authors and contributors of these libraries and data sources—Joe Taylor K1JT and Steve Franke K9AN, who developed the FT8 protocol and WSJT-X, Karlis Goba YL3JG who created ft8_lib, Christo LZ2HV who ported WSJTX to C++ and develops MSHV, Jim Reisert AD1C who maintains the Amateur Radio Country Files, and the many other contributors who have collectively made this project possible.

 ## How to contribute